 - Actively avoid repossession: LoanMart understands how important a borrower’s car is.
 Because of this, they work with customers to try and craft loan terms that will work with their unique financial situation.
 And if that situation changes, they try to work to develop a solution.

 - Strong data protection: Because LoanMart is a larger, well-established company, they can afford to implement technology and procedures unavailable to smaller companies.
-This helps ensure that the only time anyone can see a borrower’s personal information is when it is absolutely essential for the processing of a title loan.
+This helps ensure that the only time anyone can see a borrower’s personal information is when it is absolutely essential for the processing of title loans in Dallas and other cities.
 LoanMart also never sells customer information to advertisers or marketers.

 - Online application process: Like many title loan companies, LoanMart’s application process can be completed mostly online.
 Unlike other companies however, LoanMart doesn’t require borrowers to bring their cars in for an in-person inspection.
 Instead, LoanMart lets customers submit photos of their car.

 - Second-thoughts policy: LoanMart understands that having an unexpected expense can be stressful.
-Because of this, if you are approved for a title loan from LoanMart and a day later realize that you didn’t actually want it, they let borrowers return their loan money in full with no penalty.
+Because of this, if you are approved for title loans in Texas and other states from LoanMart and a day later realize that you didn’t actually want it, they let borrowers return their loan money in full with no penalty.

 - Simple loan terms: LoanMart never writes balloon payments or prepayment penalties into their loans.
 This means you won’t owe an enormous payment at the end of your loan.
 Nor will you be penalized if you want to save on interest by paying your loan off early.
 The staff at LoanMart are also happy to explain any questions borrowers have at any point during the loan process.